 Yar'Adua's death in May, after a long illness, upset the order of the zoning.
 Yar'Adua was elected in 2007 and his southern replacement threatened to halt the north's turn at holding power.

-Under an agreement with the northern leaders, Abubakar will challenge Jonathan and the bloc will support his bid to try to win the election for the north.
+Under an agreement with the four contenders from the north, Gusau will challenge Jonathan and the bloc will support his bid to try to win the election in favor of the north.

 CNN's Christian Purefoy contributed to this report.